Vision Problems and Autism

 How We Can Help

-We provide customized vision therapy for patients in Vancouver Island, Lower Mainland, Okanagan, Kootenay’s, and througout British Columbia.
-Let us help your child maximize their visual skills and reach their full potential.
+We provide customized vision therapy for patients in Vancouver Island, Lower Mainland, Okanagan, Kootenay’s and throughout British Columbia.
+Let us help your child maximize their visual skills and enhance both your life and their life.